ZhengdongWang/zhengdongwang.com/productivity.md

 I can identify "this one weird trick" and "doctors hate 'em!" as scams pretty easily.
 Productivity advice is probably more legit.
 But the scam is also better concealed.
 Nobody ever becomes 10X or even 2X more productive after reading a self-help book or starting the Pomodoro Technique.

 Honestly!
-Here are two hopefully clarifying principles why, with very original names from me:
+Here are two hopefully clarifying reasons why, with very original names from me:

 1. The **No Free Lunch Theorem** of Productivity Advice: You are _no more productive_ after implementing a productivity trick than you were before.
 Why?
   * The willpower to adhere to your new productivity trick is the same willpower to stop procrastinating.